Skip to content

 Important

-The use_azuread_auth = true setting is required when using Managed Identity authentication.
+The use_azuread_auth = true setting is required when using Managed Identity or OIDC authentication.
 Without it, Terraform will attempt to use storage account keys which may not be available.

 Environment Variables Reference